 Orange Rolls, Angel's Spit is a typical Kim Gordon freak-out track where at times she sounds like a pig been slaughtered but there are these lala-lala-lala-lala background vocals which counterbalance her shrieking delivery perfectly.
 The guitars are running havoc in the beginning but everything is under control.

 Youth against Fascism is accelerating slowly.
 The pounding bass and the squeaky guitar sounds are so huge.
 Tight as hell.
 Thurston kicks us in the ass.

 Nic Fit is a one minute speed punk wonder.
 Thurston summarises this song fittingly when barking

 The epic On the Strip sung by Kim Gordon follows.
 Sexy would be an understating epithet for her voice here.
 If God was a woman interested in propagation she would sound like this.

 On the seemingly sweet Chapel Hill Thurston sings

-We could be wrong but that’s allright,
+We could be wrong but that’s allright, We’ll rise again

 and it morphs into a 200 miles per hour guitar chaos.

 JC is an atmospheric, textured track where Kim speaks the lyrics.
 Post-rock in a The Gift way or something like that.